HMS Medway (P223)

 HMS Medway is a Batch 2 offshore patrol vessel for the Royal Navy.
-Named after the River Medway in Kent, she was the second Batch 2 River-class vessel to be commissioned and is assigned long-term as Royal Navy guardship in the Caribbean.
+Named after the River Medway in Kent, she was the second Batch 2 River-class vessel to be commissioned and has been assigned long-term as a Royal Navy guardship in the Caribbean, though also occasionally deployed as guardship in the Falkland Islands.

 Construction

 On 6 November 2013, it was announced that the Royal Navy had signed an agreement in principle to build three new offshore patrol vessels based on the River-class design (more specifically, the larger derivative) at a fixed price of £348 million, including spares and support.
 In August 2014, BAE Systems signed a contract to build the ships on the River Clyde.
 The ships, which were designated Batch 2 of the River class, were to be globally-deployable and capable of carrying out constabulary tasks, such as counter-terrorism, counter-piracy and anti-smuggling.
 As the second ship of the new batch, Medway included some 29 modifications and enhancements over the baseline Amazonas design.